-Ttyp elapses T {мах} elapses
+T {yp} elapses T {Max} elapses

-send ring message ✓ -
+send ring message \checkmark -

-go to NMReset - ✓
+go to NMReset - \checkmark

-Table 6 Main actions which are triggered by an expired timer in NMNormal.
+Table 6Main actions which are triggered by an expired timer in NMNormal.

-How are two ring messages prevented
+How two ring messages are prevented

 The NM was specified on the base of a broadcast channel and a serial bus protocol.
-Therefore every node receives every NM message nearly the same time.
+Therefore every node receives every NM message at nearly the same time.
 NM adjustments are overwritten by a received NM message - NM messages are handled with time priority.

-One of the basic principals of the NM is the synonym between a elapsed T{Typ} alarm and the emission of a regular ring message to a logical successor.
+One of the basic principals of the NM is the synonym between an elapsed T{Typ} alarm and the emission of a regular ring message to a logical successor.
 The specified algorithms guarantee, that a running T{Typ} alarm exists always in only one node inside the whole network.
 A received regular ring message re-triggers in the addressed node (destination of the message) the T{Typ} alarm and cancels in all other nodes the T{Typ} alarms.

-Figure 16 Examples for mechanisms to synchronise the NM alarms and their effects to the behaviour of the NM top Passing of a ring message during the fixed state of the logical ring.
+Figure 16 Examples for mechanisms to synchronize the NM alarms and their effects on the behavior of the NM

-middle Passing of a ring message during the dynamic state of the logical ring - mechanism to avoid two ring messages.

-bottom Monitoring of ring messages during the fixed state of the logical ring.
+- top Passing of a ring message during the fixed state of the logical ring. - middle Passing of a ring message during the dynamic state of the logical ring mechanism to avoid two ring messages. - bottom Monitoring of ring messages during the fixed state of the logical ring.